 Board of Directors

 The ISA exists to supplement the efforts of independent fans, coordinate between the supporters groups and act as liaison between all fans and the Chicago Fire Soccer Club.
-As a non-profit organization, a board of directors is elected yearly at the Annual General Meeting typically held in January by the assembled supporters.
+As a non-profit organization, a board of directors is elected yearly at the Annual General Meeting held by the end of January.